Bedrock-OSS/bedrock-wiki/docs/entities/TheBedrockDialogueDesigner.md

-The dialogue designer is made for Minecraft: Bedrock Edition and makes JSON dialogue files.
+The DialogueDesigner is made for Minecraft: Bedrock Edition and makes JSON dialogue files.

-> Note: DIalogue Designer only works for the latest version of Minecraft: Bedrock Edition.
+> Note: DialogueDesigner only works for the latest version of Minecraft: Bedrock Edition.
 Please make sure that your game is properly updated.

 To begin, you should see a screen like this: